-Exploring Oaxaca's Markets - Planeta.com
+Exploring Oaxaca’s Markets

 Poster

 Good morning.
 Natandio.
 Työs meep.
 Zei te ie. Zac xtil.
 Padush.
-Practicing for our next trip to markets in Oaxaca, Mexico.
+Practicing for our next trip to markets in Oaxaca, Mexico after the pandemic.

 La Ciudad de Oaxaca has some of the most popular markets in Mexico.
 Nearby towns have their own markets and market days.
 An analogy: If markets are Mexico’s own tree of life, then Oaxaca is a major branch.
 Si los mercados son el árbol de la vida de México, entonces Oaxaca es una rama importante.

 I had the pleasure of living in Oaxaca from 2001-2013 where I enjoyed the markets as a place to meet up with old friends and a place to make new acquaintances.
 My estancia was during the time the social web rose as a means of communication.
-Nearby villages went from having one or two community phones to having cybercafes and mobile phone coverage.
+Meanwhile communications improved in nearby villages which from having one or two community phones to having mobile phone coverage and cybercafes.

 When you buy local, you are helping support responsible travel!
 Money spent in these markets circulate quickly and supports the local economy.
 It’s also a good pretext to eat some delicious food and meet some great people.
+Personally, I believe meeting people is the reason to travel – it’s not just the number of places you visit, but the depth of conversation and exploration with people you meet.

-July is the month of Guelaguetza, so I’m updating this page and related links.
-Please go visit some of my friends and have a wonderful time.
+While I am not present in Oaxaca, I stay in contact with friends using the social web, starting with the people I met at the markets who started to learn Facebook at the same time as myself.

 Recommendations for a Market Tour